 HP priests (priests gearing for HP, which increases durability without sacrificing too much damage) especially could shrug off most enemy hits and heal wounds well enough to keep going.
 With MP Restore before the Big Bang patch it was possible to wait about a second or so and restore roughly 50 mp during a battle, never using pots or Magic Guard.
 The patch removed this feature, though (which also had the side effect of making chairs completely ineffective for mage classes).

 - A Cleric in Neverwinter Nights 2 can handle just about anything the game can throw at it by level 7, or Level 5 with the proper Domains.
 Once he learns the Divine Power buff, a Cleric can fight better than a Fighter or Barbarian, with as-good-or-better armor, more hit points, efficient healing, and a bevy of available buffs, albeit with a slightly worse weapon selection (which can be remedied by taking better weapon proficiency with a Feat).
 The only thing a Cleric can't deal with by level 7 is lockpicking, and the game allows the option to smash locked doors and containers.
 This will cause some items in locked chest to be broken, and deny a stealthy approach, but when you're a combat monster already, stealth is overrated.
+It also helps that the second half of the game is very undead-focused, meaning most of the enemies are specifically weak against Cleric abilities.

 - Lockpicking isn't even specifically denied to them.
 A Cleric is only limited to how high they can raise the skill, but this is irrelevant since, with only a point in the skill, Clerics can open almost every chest in the game with skill and attribute buffs included since you automatically roll a 20 when picking locks out of combat.
 The only thing a Cleric truly cannot do is detect epic level traps, which requires a Rogue class feat.
 However, since traps pose no threat to a Cleric, this is not really an issue.